-Forty-eight percent of the foreign-born population in 2014 reported their race as white, 26 percent as Asian, 9 percent as black, and 15 percent as some other race; more than 2 percent reported having two or more races.
+Forty-seven percent of immigrants in 2015 reported their race as White, 27 percent as Asian, 9 percent as Black, and 15 percent as some other race; roughly 2 percent reported having two or more races.

 How many immigrants are of Hispanic origin?

 In 2015, 45 percent of immigrants (19.5 million people) reported having Hispanic or Latino origins.

 How many Hispanics in the United States are immigrants?

 The majority of U.S. Hispanics are native born.
 Of the 56.6 million people in 2015 who self-identified as Hispanic or Latino, 35 percent (19.5 million) were immigrants.

 - Use our State Immigration Data Profiles tool to learn more about the demographic characteristics of immigrants and the U.S. born (including race and ethnicity) in each of the 50 states and the District of Columbia, as well as nationally.